An application of continuous logic to fixed point theory: Preliminaries

 \end{enumerate}

 \end{enumerate}

 \end{definition}

-Many notions from classical first order logic carry over unmodified; \emph{subformulae} of a formula and \emph{substitution} of a term for a variable are a few examples.
+Many notions from classical first order logic carry over unmodified; \emph{subformulae} of a formula, \emph{occurrence} of a variable within a (sub)formula, and \emph{substitution} of a term for a variable are a few examples.
 We then say that if a variable $x$ occurs in a formula $\phi$ and $x$ is not contained in any subformula of the form $\sup\limits_x \phi^\prime$ or $\inf\limits_x \phi^\prime$ (i.e. $x$ is not quantified over), then $x$ is a \emph{free variable} in $\phi$.
-A formula $\phi$ that has no free variables is called a \emph{sentence}.
+A formula $\phi$ having no free variables is called a \emph{sentence}.

 Often we will write a term $t$ as $t(x_1, \dots, x_n)$ to make it clear which (distinct) variables occur in $t$.
 Similarly we write a formula $\phi$ as $\phi(x_1, \dots, x_n)$ to make it clear which are the (distinct) free variables occurring in $\phi$.

-If $\phi$ is a formula with no free variables, then $\phi$ is called a \emph{sentence} (also called an $S$-sentence, when we are working within a signature $S$).
+A term with no variables is called a \emph{closed term}.

 Given a signature $S$ with its attendant logical and nonlogical symbols, and a correspondence between $S$ and a metric structure $\mathcal{X}$, it is clear what the interpretation of each term and formula should be, since they are built up inductively out of functions, predicates, and constants, the interpretation of which is a priori given via the aforementioned correspondence.
 For complete details, see \cite{BBHU}.